ocornut/imgui/misc/debuggers/README.txt

     (read comments inside file for details)

 imgui_lldb.py
-    LLDB: synthetic children provider and summaries for Dear ImGui types.
+    LLDB-based debuggers (*): synthetic children provider and summaries for Dear ImGui types.
     With this, types like ImVector<> will be displayed nicely in the debugger.
     (read comments inside file for details)
+    (*) Xcode, Android Studio, may be used from VS Code, C++Builder, CLion, Eclipse etc.